auth0/ruby-auth0/README.md

 | `issuer`      | String         | By default the `iss` claim will be checked against the URL of your **Auth0 Domain**.
 Use this parameter to override that. | `nil`  |
 | `audience`    | String         | By default the `aud` claim will be compared to your **Auth0 Client ID**.
 Use this parameter to override that.  | `nil`  |

 You can check the signing algorithm value under **Advanced Settings > OAuth > JsonWebToken Signature Algorithm** in your Auth0 application settings panel.
-It is recommended that you make use of asymmetric signing algorithms like `RS256` as their keys are easier to rotate in case they need to be revoked.
+We recommend that you make use of asymmetric signing algorithms like `RS256` as their keys are easier to rotate in case they need to be revoked.

 ```ruby
 # HS256